 As more cantons joined, their rights as independent territories remained.
 Despite being part of Switzerland, the cantons were free to make their own alliances, conquests, and separate tax policy.
 One of the most famous examples of how much power the cantons had was during the Italian Wars of 1515, where each canton's forces could vote on whether they wished to continue fighting or leave.

 After the adoption of a new constitution after the Sonderbund War in 1848, Switzerland began to centralise and take power away from the cantons.
-Although much of the power of the cantons have been given to the Swiss government, its legacy has meant that a large number of functions remain.
-It is still common for Swiss people to identify themselves by their canton when within Switzerland.
+Although much of the power of the cantons has been given to the Swiss government, its legacy has meant that a large number of functions remain.
+It is still common for Swiss people to identify themselves by their cantons when within Switzerland.

 Purpose of a canton in Switzerland

 There are many different things that a canton does that are important to expats, many of which are necessary to know if you plan to live in Switzerland full-time.
 These are:

 - Run the Cantonal Migration Office when receiving a Swiss residence permit.

 - Operates part of the Swiss system of taxation.

 - Runs unemployment offices when you are looking for a job.

 Here is a list of some of the most popular cantons for expats in Switzerland.